rawalssm/code-16Oct2021-SantoshSinghRawal/README.md

 ============================================
 Mysql DB Objects

-Two Objects created in DB to persiste the data for further reporting
+Two Objects created in DB to persists the data for further reporting

 BMIHealthRisk --- Meta data for the BMI formula and Risk categorization MemberBMI-- Member Health and Risk data